 Why do I owe a balance after I paid my account in full?

-There are many reasons why this situation can happen.
-The most common is students adding a class after their account is paid in full either by adding the class themselves, or by being added to a class which they are wait listed.
-Another common cause is students changing their housing building, room type or meal plan after their balance is paid in full.
+The most common reason a student owes a balance after their account shows to be paid in full is students adding a class after their account is paid.
+Classes can be added by the students themselves, or by being added to a class which they are wait listed.
+Another common cause is students/parents paying their bill in full before their housing or meal plan charges have been applied, as well as students changing their housing building, room type or meal plan after their balance is paid in full.
 We strongly encourage students to check their account regularly and often throughout the semester even when they believe their account is paid in full.

 Can my family members or a spouse call and get information on my account?